37th Annual Landscape and Garden Day

 Free Parking and shuttle services from Lots A2 and B2

 Illinois Central College’s 37th Annual Landscape and Garden Day offers a variety of special programs and activities specifically designed for families with young children as well as the usual favorites for local gardening enthusiasts.

 · Seminars and demonstrations

-· Winners of this year’s All-America Selection in display garden
+· Winners of this year’s All-America Selections in display gardens

 · Displays by local nurseries, clubs and landscapers

 · Kids-only area for playing in the dirt

 · Become a Plant Hero in the kids area and participate in a nature scavenger hunt

 · Taste-testing in the vegetable garden

 · Plant sale by ICC Horticulture Program students